 This page includes important information for all Lemont High School students and their parents/guardians.
 Visitors are encouraged to expand each of the topics below for important information for the upcoming school year.

-There will be no in-person Registration Processing Day in 2021.
-Tasks normally accomplished at Registration Processing Day (distribution of P.E. uniforms and locks, student photos, etc.) will be completed during the school day.
+There will be no in-person Registration Processing Day in 2022.
+Physical education uniforms will be distributed in class, and student ID/yearbook photos will be taken during the day the first week of school.
 Parents/guardians of students who have been awarded parking permits will be contacted directly with pick-up information.

-Students who are not yet enrolled at Lemont High School but will be new to the district during the 2021-22 school year should visit the New Student Enrollment page to learn what documents are needed to enroll.
-After collecting all of the necessary information, please contact Registrar/Counseling Secretary Heather Richa by calling (630) 243-3218, or by clicking on her name to send her a message via e-mail.
+Students who are not yet enrolled at Lemont High School but will be new to the district during the 2022-23 school year should visit the New Student Enrollment page to begin the enrollment process.
+Please contact Registrar/Counseling Secretary Colleen Amberg with questions by calling (630) 243-3218, or by clicking on her name to send her a message via e-mail.

 Lemont High School District 210 serves Lemont and portions of Darien, Downers Grove and Woodridge.
 Parents/guardians who wish to determine if they live within Lemont High School's boundaries should consult the district's boundary map.